 - secondary lymphoedema – caused by damage to the lymphatic system or problems with the movement and drainage of fluid in the lymphatic system; it can be the result of a cancer treatment, an infection, injury, inflammation of the limb, or a lack of limb movement

 Lymphoedema is thought to affect more than 200,000 people in the UK.
-Primary lymphoedema is rare and is thought to affect around 1 in every 6,000 people.
-Secondary lymphoedema is much more common.
+Primary lymphoedema is rare and secondary lymphoedema is much more common.

-People who have treatment for melanoma in the lymph nodes in the groin can also get lymphoedema.
+People who have treatment for skin cancer (melanoma) in the lymph nodes in the groin can also get lymphoedema.

 Your treatment team will let you know if you're at risk of getting lymphoedema from your cancer or cancer treatment.
 Any planned treatment you have will try to avoid causing damage to your lymph nodes.

 See a GP if you experience the typical symptoms of lymphoedema, such as swelling in your arms and legs.
 They may refer you to a specialist lymphoedema treatment centre for further assessment.